GTkernel/omaf-video-360/README.md

 - Clients: Two client simulations by **httperf** and **GoReplay**

     - `./httperf-client` and `httperf-client.yml` are for httperf
-    - `./goreply` covers the Dockerfile and the gor log for replaying.
-Currently don't have K8s client deployment.
+    - `./goreplay` covers the Dockerfile and the gor log for replaying API requests.
+Currently, we don't support K8s client deployment.
 After you build the image, run docker container with following example command:
         ```
         $ docker run -it -v $GOR_PATH:/tmp/omaf.gor gor-tool:latest /opt/gor/gor --input-file /tmp/omaf.gor --output-http="$OMAF_SERVER:PORT"
         ```